SchmidtDSE/montreal-protocol/README.md

 Various automated tests and checks are available to help those developing on the tool and engine.

+#### Java Engine Development

-In the engine (`cd engine`):
+In the engine directory (`cd engine`):

- - `./gradlew test`: Run unit tests for the engine.
+ - `./gradlew test`: Run unit tests for the engine
- - `./gradlew checkstyleMain`: Lint production Java code built into WASM engine.
+ - `./gradlew checkstyleMain`: Lint production Java code built into WASM engine
- - `./gradlew checkstyleTest`: Lint test Java code.
+ - `./gradlew checkstyleTest`: Lint test Java code

+#### JavaScript Editor Development

-In the project root:
+In the editor directory (`cd editor`):

- - `npx grunt`: Runs front-end unit tests and end-to-end integration tests.
+ - `npx grunt`: Runs front-end unit tests and end-to-end integration tests
- - `npx eslint ./js/*.js`: Lint production JavaScript.
+ - `npx eslint ./js/*.js`: Lint production JavaScript
- - `npx eslint ./test/*.js`: Lint test JavaScript.
+ - `npx eslint ./test/*.js`: Lint test JavaScript

+#### Building and Deploying WASM Engine

+To update the web editor with changes from the Java engine:

+1. Build the engine WASM output: `cd engine && ./gradlew war`
+2. Update WASM files in editor: `cd editor && bash support/update_wasm.sh`

+This extracts the compiled TeaVM/WASM output from the engine build and places it in the editor's `wasm/` directory.

 ### Development Standards
 While contributing, please maintain existing styles defined in `.prettierrc` and `.eslintrc.yml`.
 Where ambiguous, follow [Google JavaScript / TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html) conventions.
 Unit tests through QUnit are encouraged but a specific test coverage target is not specified.
 Document code using JSDoc comments (required for all public members).
 Note that Replit AI was used to help with documentation and small trivial code changes but, for other purposes, please disclose use of generative AI before merging pull requests.
 We generally require that AI not used for architecture or large operations.
 At this time, we are not considering a change to TypeScript.